nielsenamrose/wifi-coffee/README.md

 Reference: https://www.fis.gatech.edu/how-to-configure-bbw-wifi/

+### Install my software

-### Install required Epoll node module
+Install required Epoll node module
 ```
 $ sudo npm install -g epoll --unsafe-perm=true --allow-root
 ```

-### Clone repository and copy files to default locations for NGinx web server and Cloud9 autorun:
+Clone repository and copy files to default locations for NGinx web server and Cloud9 autorun:
 ```
 $ git clone https://github.com/nielsenamrose/wifi-coffee.git
 $ cd wifi-coffee
 $ sudo cp html /var/www/ -r
 $ sudo cp server.js /var/lib/cloud9/autorun/
 ```

+## Future improvements

+As a future improvement I would like to show a total count of cups brewed.
+In order to count cups brewed using the web app and cups brewed using manual button presses, I will need to connect the wires from the manual brew button to a digital input via a level shifting circuit.